opendatacube/datacube-ows/docs/configuration.rst

 3. JSON does not allow commas after the last element of lists and objects (dictionaries in Python terms).
 4. JSON does not support comments of any kind.

+`This general introductory stuff is boring.
+Take me straight to the description of the configuration file. <#general-config-structure>`_

 .. _location:

 Where is Configuration Read From?